High-rise Buildings

 This quote, attributed to Yogi Berra, captures the essence of the problem with predictions: "Prediction is very difficult, especially about the future."

-The financial media features stock market “experts” who confidently predict the market's direction, which stocks are likely to become “winners,” and which actively managed mutual funds will outperform.
+The financial media is full of stock market "experts" who confidently predict the market's direction, which stocks are likely to become "winners," and which actively managed mutual funds will outperform.
+Investors often rely on these predictions when buying and selling stocks and bonds.

 Sometimes they are correct, but rarely more frequently than you would expect from random chance.
 When they get it right, they quickly anoint themselves as gurus with unique insight into the future.
 When they're wrong, they rarely accept accountability.

-What is the actual track record of Wall Street forecasts?
+So what is the actual track record of Wall Street forecasts?

 It's not pretty.

-Terrible track record
+Terrible track record (what the data actually shows)

 One study looked at the track record of stock market “experts” who predicted the market's direction.